princomp/princomp.github.io/source/projects/temp_stats/description.md

 Median: 43
 Average: 47.625
 Specified argument was out of the range of valid values.
-Parameter name: That is hotter than the hottest ever recorded!
+Parameter name: That is hotter than the hottest ever recorded on Earth!
 Specified argument was out of the range of valid values.
 Parameter name: That is colder than the coldest ever recorded on Earth!
 Your data is not sorted.